Under Construction — this site is actively being built. Check back soon.

 Barcode formats

-iOS app, Apple Watch app, Apple Wallet passes, and 4 widget families — all from zero third-party dependencies.
-In TestFlight now.
+iOS and Android, each across phone, watch, wallet, and widget — eight surfaces in total, built from zero third-party dependencies.
+In beta now.
 Business-side marketplace platform in active development.
+Seven barcode formats supported.

 What I Learned